rpi-mercerxlab/BeyondGPA/docs/API-Specs/V1/Student-Projects.md

   - This will be returned if the project is marked as draft and the user is not the owner or a contributor.
 - 429: Rate Limit Exceeded.
 - 500: Internal Server Error
-  - Body will be undefined
+  - Body will be an error message

 ### Add Thumbnail `POST` `/api/v1/project/[project_id]/thumbnail`